Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-     1. The ingest source SHOULD start by sending an HTTP POST request with the init segment by using the POSTURL
+     1. The ingest source SHOULD start by sending an HTTP POST request with the init fragment by using the POSTURL
         This can help the ingest source
         to quickly detect whether the
         live ingest publishing point is valid,